yousefelassal/quote-cron/README.md

 > Remember always that you not only have the right to be an individual, you have an obligation to be one.

 > Experts on romance say for a happy marriage there has to be more than a passionate love.
 For a lasting union, they insist, there must be a genuine liking for each other.
 Which, in my book, is a good definition for friendship.

+> The more man meditates upon good thoughts, the better will be his world and the world at large.